 In the Marketing program, you will learn how to keep an organization responsive to its environments, while managing growth and meeting the needs of a multitude of publics.
 You will learn to identify and select markets; analyze consumer and organizational needs and buying behavior; forecast anticipated actions, plan and develop products; and determine packaging, pricing, logistics, distribution, selling, advertising, and sales promotion strategies.
 You will also learn how to prepare and give professional presentations, develop a business plan, work as part of a team, and creatively apply technology to market your product or service.

 If you are concentrating in other business areas or in the liberal arts, you can declare a Marketing minor, which will allow you to cultivate an understanding of key aspects in the field.
 Most organizations operate under the basic premises of marketing that include: customer-orientation, organizational integration, and long-term orientation.
+Other minors offered through the Marketing Department are Marketing Analytics and Sales, both of which provide students with theoretical background and applied experience.

 Future careers, post-grad opportunities